-Female entrepreneurs might be outdoing men when it comes to running successful businesses this year.
+Female entrepreneurs might be outdoing men when it comes to running successful businesses.

-While nearly one-third of the women surveyed said they think they have less access to capital and new business opportunities than male small business owners do, 18 percent of women said they think they have more access to clients than men do.
+According to Bank of America's spring 2014 Small Business Owner Report, about 40% of the women surveyed started running their business within the previous five years, and nearly 70% of them expected their revenue to increase that year.
+N early one-third of the women surveyed said they thought they had less access to capital and fewer new business opportunities than male small business owners did, and only 18% of the women surveyed said they thought they had more access to clients than men did.

-Moreover, the survey found that women plan to hire more than men do: 56 percent of women plan to hire more employees this year, as opposed to 50 percent of men, and 68 percent of women expect their business to continue growing over the next five years. [https://www.businessnewsdaily.com ]
+Moreover, the survey found that women planned to hire more than men did: 56% of the women surveyed said they planned to hire more employees that year, compared with 50% of men, and 68% of women expected their business to continue growing over the next five years.

 The survey also found some interesting differences between female entrepreneurs and their male counterparts.
-When asked about their key character traits, 58 percent of women considered multitasking to be a strength, versus only 40 percent of men.
-Women were also 10 percent more likely to list creativity and 5 percent more likely to list empathy as key character traits for employees.
-On the other hand, 30 percent of men listed confidence as their strongest attribute, as opposed to only 24 percent of women.
+When asked about their key character traits, 58% of women considered multitasking to be a strength, versus only 40% of men.
+Women were also 10% more likely to list creativity, and 5% more likely to list empathy, as key character traits for employees.
+On the other hand, 30% of men listed confidence as their strongest attribute, as opposed to only 24% of women.

-While 72 percent of small business owners admitted they've made significant personal sacrifices in order to run their business, the results showed that the sacrifices female entrepreneurs make are significantly different from those of their male counterparts.
+While 72% of small business owners admitted they've made significant personal sacrifices in order to run their business, the results showed that the sacrifices female entrepreneurs make are significantly different from those of their male counterparts.